 Your public profile contains your:

 Important: You should update your profile immediately (including the ‘City’ map) on first log in, as they will either be empty or filled with placeholder information.
-You can remove the placeholder city map
+You can remove the placeholder city map and put in your own by clicking ‘Remove’ in the top left corner of the map.

 Customers normally sign up for themselves, but there is the option to create a customer by administrators.
 In order to create a customer, go to the navigation bar and select Customers, then Create a Customer.

-Here, you can add the Customer Name, their Company Name, Phone, Email, Address , Postcode, their Customer Discount (specifically for them), their agreed Pricing Tier information which is set in Agreed Fares -> Fares, and to designate whether they are a Corporate Customer or not.
+Here, you can add the Customer Name, their Company Name, Phone, Email, Address, Postcode, their Customer Discount (specifically for them), their agreed Pricing Tier information which is set in Agreed Fares  Fares, and to designate whether they are a Corporate Customer or not.

 NOTE: Setting a pricing tier for every customer is not mandatory.
-If you want special fares for a specific customer then set a pricing tier in Agreed Fares -> Fares.
+If you want special fares for a specific customer then set a pricing tier in Agreed Fares  Fares.

-Your list of customers is viewable and searchable via the navigation bar, by clicking Customers -> Search a Customer.
+Your list of customers is viewable and searchable via the navigation bar, by clicking Customers  Search a Customer.

 The Search A Customer page lists a Customer ID, Customer Name, Company, Email, Phone Number, Total Jobs, Created Date/Time and an Edit Customer/Delete Customer option.
 Customers be sorted by Ascending and Descending order with each of these options.

 The customer SMS Gateway allows automatic communication between drivers and customers when packages are out for delivery.
-To activate this feature, please contact Zoom Courier Software customer support at hello@zoomcouriersoftware.com.
-Please note that the Customer SMS Gateway feature may incur additional costs.

 Multiple logins can be added for businesses which require multiple users to log into the company account.
-Simply request this feature from customer support at hello@zoomcouriersoftware.com and we can enable this for you.

 In the Jobs option in the navigation bar, you have the option to search jobs or view scheduled jobs.
-Jobs are created in the Dispatch screen, which is elaborated upon below in 4a.
-Dispatch Screen.
+Jobs are created in the Dispatch screen, which is elaborated upon below in 4.1 Dispatch Screen.

 Search Jobs allows you to search and order your job history by Job ID, Priority, Customer Name, Courier Name, Pickup Location, Delivery Location, Courier Type, Cost, Filter jobs paid by card/jobs on company accounts, jobs created by an administrator, job status, created date/time and action.